darencard/darencard.github.io/_blog/2022-10-13-install-repeat-modeler-masker.md

   /n/home13/dcard/repeat-annotation/RepeatMasker/repeatmasker.help
 ```

-Now you should be able to execute `RepeatMasker -h` from ` ` and see the help page, which verifies the installation is complete.
+Now you should be able to execute `./RepeatMasker -h` from ` ` and see the help page, which verifies the installation is complete.
 Unfortunately for me, a required Perl module was not initially available and so I was getting the following error.

 ```
 Can't locate EMBL.pm in @INC (you may need to install the EMBL module) (@INC contains: ...